microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    -gp=<percentile used to convert ir data to 8bit gray image. default=99.0>
    -av=<0:dump mean images only, 1:dump all images, 2:dump all images and their mean>
    ```

 ---
 ## Using the `mkv2images` Tool to Convert MKV captures to Images

-   1. This tool is used to dump png images from a provided MKV file.
+   * This tool is used to dump png images from a provided MKV file.

-   2. This tool should be used to verify that the collected mkv data is of high enough quality as mentioned in the setup section.
+   * This tool should be used to verify that the collected mkv data is of high enough quality as mentioned in the setup section.

-   3. It is recomended that MKV files are collected using the Azure Kinect DK recorder.
-Example command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 5  board1.mkv```
+   * It is recommended that MKV files are collected using the Azure Kinect DK recorder.

+	  * Example command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 5  board1.mkv```

-   4. Minimum example command: ```./mkv2images -in=board1.mkv -out=c:/data -c=0 -f=0```
+   * Minimum example command: ```./mkv2images -in=board1.mkv -out=c:/data -c=0 -f=0```

-   4. The following are all the options exposed by this tool, see tool specific README for more information:
+   * The following are all the options exposed by this tool, see tool specific [README](mkv2images/README.md) for more information:

    ```
    ./mkv2images -h or -help or -? print the help message